ygrepo/fml-fa16-project/README.md

  allows for the evaluation to save the correct and incorrect predictions and other minor similar features

  Other important folders:
- * **gold-data**: contains the data for evaluation, and the overall or per category results.
+ - **gold-data**: contains the data for evaluation, and the overall or per category results.
     Interesting files are:
       - 20160-12-14-global-results.txt
       - 2016-12-14-categories-results.txt
       - words-nearby.txt
       - words-synsets.csv
       - synsets-nearby.tx
       - synsets-words.csv

- * **deliverables**: contains the abstract of the project, the report, the queries used for WordNet database, and plots
+ - **deliverables**: contains the abstract of the project, the report, the queries used for WordNet database, and plots.
+ - **scripts**: the different scripts to perform the transformations of the initial corpus, the training of the model, and the model evaluation
+   - generate-streamfiles.sh, generate-linefiles.sh: transforms the initial corpus into pairs of (lemma, POS)
+   - map-streamfiles.sh, map-linefiles.sh: disambiguate the pairs of (lemma,POS) into sensekey
+   - train-words.sh, train-synsets.sh: train either the word or synset models
+   - eval-words-quest-words.sh, eval-words-categories,sh, eval-synsets-quest-words.sh, eval-synsets-categories.sh:
+   different evaluation scripts against Goolge's questions-words.txt in gold-data.